 What is Gig+

-Gig+ generally applies to the sustained speeds of Wi-Fi 6 or 6E (via a 2×2 at 160MHz connection) or Internet speed, not wired local connections.
+Gig+ generally applies to the sustained speeds of Wi-Fi 6 or 6E (via a 2x2 at 160MHz connection) or Internet speed and is not used to describe wired network connections.

 So the Orbi RBRE960 is indeed a viable standalone router.
 But in this case, other than the Multi-Gig ports, it doesn't have much to brag about compared with other Wi-Fi 6E counterparts.
 In fact, without those ports, it'd definitely be below average.